Alzheimer’s Risk in Women—A Growing Concern

 More research needs to be done for us to understand how to prevent and treat Alzheimer’s, but hopefully you now feel ready to start protecting your brain by eliminating damaged fats from your diet and including several healthy fats daily.

-If you would like additional support to change your diet to protect your memory and your brain, you can schedule a one-on-one consultation with a nutritionist at one of our offices or schedule a phone or Skype appointment if you don’t live in the Minneapolis/St. Paul area.
+If you would like additional support to change your diet to protect your memory and your brain, you can schedule a one-on-one consultation with a nutritionist at one of our offices or schedule a phone or video visit appointment if you don’t live in the Minneapolis/St. Paul area.

 Also, learn more by listening to our podcast: Women & Alzheimer's